What is a facelift?

 How Does a Facelift Work?

 The white arrows indicate the nasolabial folds where the skin is firmly attached to the deeper laters and does not sag.
-The tissue above that, indicated by the red arrow sag over it creating the nasolabial folds.
-Similarly, the green arrows indicate the area where the skin is firmly attached to the jaw and the sagging tissue above it create the jowls (yellow areas).
+The tissue above that, indicated by the red arrow sags over it creating the nasolabial folds.
+Similarly, the green arrows indicate the area where the skin is firmly attached to the jaw and the sagging tissue above it creates the jowls (yellow areas).
 A facelift lifts these sagging areas to restore a youthful appearance.

-What are the types of facelift?
+What are the types of facelifts?

 Traditional Facelift